AKhaledAhmed/Web-Scraping-and-Data-Organization-for-Football-Matches-by-date/README.md

 # Match Scraper

 This project scrapes match data from a website and organizes it into a structured format.
-The data is then saved into a xlms file.
+The data is then saved into a xlsx file.

 # Project Structure